Buf Schema Registry

 • A BSR organization must exist, and the user pushing the plugin must have at least an Admin role.

-An organization can be created through the BSR UI (see Manage organizations) or the Buf CLI (see the buf beta registry command reference).
+An organization can be created through the BSR UI (see Manage organizations) or the Buf CLI (see the buf registry command reference).

-buf beta registry organization create <{private_bsr_server}/{organization_name}>
+$ buf registry organization create <BSR_INSTANCE/ORG_NAME>

 Creating a custom plugin